Algae: Food industry

 The oils from some algae have high levels of unsaturated fatty acids.
 Some varieties of algae favored by vegetarianism and veganism contain the long-chain, essential omega-3 fatty acids, docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
 Fish oil contains the omega-3 fatty acids, but the original source is algae (microalgae in particular), which are eaten by marine life such as copepods and are passed up the food chain.

 The natural pigments (carotenoids and chlorophylls) produced by algae can be used as alternatives to chemical dyes and coloring agents.

 The presence of some individual algal pigments, together with specific pigment concentration ratios, are taxon-specific: analysis of their concentrations with various analytical methods, particularly high-performance liquid chromatography, can therefore offer deep insight into the taxonomic composition and relative abundance of natural algae populations in sea water samples.

-Carrageenan, from the red alga Chondrus crispus, is used as a stabilizer in milk products.
+Carrageenan, from the red alga Chondrus crispus, is used as a thickener and stabilizer in milk products.

 Gelling agents

 Agar, a gelatinous substance derived from red algae, has a number of commercial uses.
 It is a good medium on which to grow bacteria and fungi, as most microorganisms cannot digest agar.

 Alginic acid, or alginate, is extracted from brown algae.
 Its uses range from gelling agents in food, to medical dressings.
 Alginic acid also has been used in the field of biotechnology as a biocompatible medium for cell encapsulation and cell immobilization.
 Molecular cuisine is also a user of the substance for its gelling properties, by which it becomes a delivery vehicle for flavours.

-Between 100,000 and 170,000 wet tons of Macrocystis are harvested annually in New Mexico for alginate extraction and abalone feed.